 We breed Beef Shorthorn cattle and usually carry around 50 breeding females, plus their offspring.
 The market for our cattle is split between pedigree sales for the breeding market and the remainder for meat production.

-We take our animals all the way from “farm to fork” and market our beef via the resident butcher, working from the Market Square in Gibside.
+We take our animals all the way from “farm to fork” and market our beef directly to both our glamping guests and also the local community.
 Beef and lamb will be available during your stay so please feel free to enquire if you’d like some.

 The farm also carries a flock of 300 breeding ewes.
 The offspring again are marketed for meat production with a percentage retained for replacement purposes.
-Again we market our own lamb via Janet the Butcher, with a percentage retained to breed the next generation of lambs.
+Again we market our own lamb along with a percentage retained to breed the next generation of lambs.

 Our vision is to breed top quality animals and produce high quality meat with low food miles, operating on a “farm to fork” ideology.
 We farm in a profitable and sustainable manner aided by our farm diversification projects, including West Wood Yurts and Beef/Lamb sales.
 These elements of our farm business enhance our links to National Trust Gibside.